unacau/kapture/test-app/README.md

 ## Usage Guide

 ### Basic Workflow
+1. Start the MCP server separately (e.g., via Claude Desktop or `npm start`)
-1. Launch the app - MCP server starts automatically
+2. Launch the test app - it will connect via WebSocket
-2. Open Chrome with the Kapture extension installed
+3. Open Chrome with the Kapture extension installed
-3. Navigate to any webpage and open DevTools
+4. Navigate to any webpage and open DevTools
-4. Go to the Kapture panel and select the server to connect
+5. Go to the Kapture panel and select the server to connect
-5. The connection to the tab appears instantly in test-app's
+6. The connection to the tab appears instantly in test app

 ### Tool Execution
 1. Select a tab from the tab bar (if multiple tabs are connected)